Keynote: Maintaining credibility and trust in an age of ‘fake news’

 Simon edited two Pulitzer finalists, packages of stories on Libya and on Iraq.
+Hot escort girls with verified pictures.
 Between 1995 and 2010 he was a correspondent and then editor for Time magazine, reporting from more than 50 countries in Africa, South Asia, the Middle East and Europe.
 He has published short stories, and wrote and produced an award-winning satirical movie about aid workers and journalists in Africa.

 Newsrewired takes place on 11 July at Reuters in Canary Wharf, London.
 The programme includes talks, panels and workshops on journalism beyond the news cycle, editorial newsletters, building communities on social media, audience-first journalism, and learning from local news outlets in the US.